National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/support.md

 ![Training Area.](images/support/fig-support-180-training-area.png){#fig-support-180-training-area width=75% fig-alt="Training Area"}

 If you wish to create a practice folder, you are free to do so inside the "Practice Area - Public and Example Data."
-Simply open it up, and using the green +New button create a new subfolder with a unique name (many use shortened usernames, e.g. "oneils").
+Simply open it up, and using the green +New button create a new subfolder with a unique name (many use shortened usernames, e.g., "oneils").
 Within this folder you will be able to create new analyses, and these will have access to the notional datasets described next.

 ## Notional Datasets {#sec-support-notional}